pnxenopoulos/awpy/docs/index.rst

-.. csgo documentation master file, created by sphinx-quickstart on Sun Jan 30 21:22:52 2022.
+.. awpy documentation master file, created by sphinx-quickstart on Sun Jan 30 21:22:52 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-csgo Python Library
+awpy
 ===================
 |Discord| |Github| |Build| |Licence|